How to Become a CEO: Keys to Reaching the C-Suite

 What personal factors will be most important vary over time and with different board members.
 The board is likely to consider the organization’s needs (Is a turnaround effort on the horizon?), the culture (Will the candidate be able to function effectively?) and even how they feel about personal interactions with a potential CEO (Is this someone I’m comfortable sitting beside during a long flight?).

 CEOs are expected to use their influence outside the organization they lead by interacting with key individuals.
 That may include the media, government officials, bankers, and other leaders in the industry.

-Aspiring CEOs need to develop strong networks with their current boss, direct reports, and peers inside the company.
-They should also seek to network with others inside and outside the industry, as well as board members.
+Aspiring leaders learning how to become CEOs need to develop strong networks with their current boss, direct reports, and peers inside the company.
+They should also seek to network with others inside and outside the industry, as well as with board members.
 Candidates should keep in mind that professional networking relationships are formed when people can provide value to each other.

 Working with others is at the heart of being a CEO, so boards often consider a candidate’s relationship readiness.
-CEOs should be able to maintain effective relationships — in good times and bad — with those they interact with regularly both inside and outside the organization.
+When learning how to become a CEO, leaders should work on maintaining effective relationships — in good times and bad — with those they interact with regularly both inside and outside the organization.

 Boards want CEOs who won’t drive away talented executives, who can build consensus, and who will inspire confidence.
 To assess this, they may ask relationship-focused questions about prospective candidates including:

 - Does this candidate follow through on commitments?

 - Can this prospective CEO mentor others and give tough feedback in a straightforward, respectful way?

 - Are they open to being told they’re wrong?
 Do they listen to what others have to say?